 I have successfully used structured, multi sensory teaching techniques to help students in grades K-12 learn how to read.
 My energy and enthusiasm is contagious and builds confidence and desire to learn.
 I am highly creative and have the ability to motivate struggling learners.

 I use 5 Orton Gillingham programs,all of which I own.
 I take knowledge from all of them and keep a strict structure of sequential lessons that are creative and multisensory.

 I am an experienced and enthusiastic SEN and academic tutor, with 6 years' experience working with children and young people in education.
-I foster an approach centred on developing confidence, self-belief and an autonomous learning style.
+I foster an approach centered on developing confidence, self-belief and an autonomous learning style.
 My tutoring style uses a person centered approach, that enables the student to manage their own learning overtime.